 About The Project

 We are offering to create a community-led narrative around a resilient landscape now and into the future, as a compass how our community can maintain and enhance landscape resilience in our changing climate.
+We also acknowledge local residents who are willing and excited to adopt regeneration habits/techniques need a little support, or "scaffolding to cling to" in order to succeed.
 Our network of “leaders in regeneration” will demonstrate how first steps are already happening, and share their knowledge.

 The first project phase is about convening a network of regeneration leaders who highlight the skills and capacities that are already part of our community.
 These leaders will give input on the community narrative and highlight immediate opportunities as well as barriers.
 The second phase of the project will amplify the visibility of this network and promote this new landscape & development narrative to key decision makers in our region.